 There once was a boy who came to his mother and asked “How do rockets get to the moon?”
 She replied “Ask your dad.”
 To this, the boy mumbled “I don’t want to know that much about it.”

 If you’re looking for a simple — maybe misguided or incomplete answer — this is not the right article.
 If you really want to know about trailer axle position, then you’ve come to the right place.

 Trailer Axle Position Goals

 For this discussion, we will focus on trailers with a traditional tongue attached to the rear of the tow vehicle.
-5th Wheel (and Gooseneck) trailers are mentioned, but are not the focus.
+(Bumper Pull.)
+5th Wheel (and Gooseneck) trailers are similar, but are not the focus.

 - Stable, predictable towing.

 - Proper weight balance for both the tow vehicle and the trailer.

-There is a lot that goes into these goals including construction (straightness, flatness, perpendicularity, etc.), proper stiffness and more.
+There is a lot in these goals including construction (straightness, flatness, perpendicularity, etc.), proper stiffness and more.
 However, with respect to axle position, we follow some well proven guidelines.

 - Follow manufacturer specifications for the tow vehicle.
 Note: there are 2 different limits — trailer weight, and tongue weight.
-Don’t exceed tow vehicle limits.
+Don’t exceed your tow vehicle limits.
 Enough said.

 - In general, more weight on the tongue is better for stability.
 Example: Over-the-road trucks (ie., a Semi or Lorry) trailers have roughly half the trailer weight on the hitch.
 It works because the tow vehicle is built for it.